flux-cc/r6-recoil/README.md

 # Rainbow Six Siege | Recoil Control Script for Logitech G-Hub
 ## Current Status: 🟢
-This type of script is not new and is very public, it is just a upload for me incase I use it. but also incase you want it!
+This type of script is not new and is very public.
+I don't give a flying fuck what you do with it <3

 ---